-The Delegations contained in parts 1 and Register were formally reviewed by Courtonfirming their continued application. d 2, and the Direction in Part 3, of this notified notified and a resolution K S Chappel President Date The Delegations contained in Part 2 of the have been formally reviewed, and their contained in Part 2 of the have been formally reviewed.
+The Delegations contained in parts 1 and 2, and the Direction in Part 3, of this Register were formally reviewed by Council on 20th March, 2014 and a resolution confirming their continued application.

+K S Chappel President Date

+The Delegations contained in Part 2 of this Register from CEO to other officers have been formally reviewed, and their continued application is confirmed.

 John Roberts Chief Executive Officer Date